Two Major Economic Downturns in the last 10 Years; The Consequences

-In Barnes’s article, he goes on to list the Top 10 Investments for Baby Boomers.
-Many of these Boomers have to take Barne’s advice on low-interest-rate investments to fund their retirement.
+Barnes lists the Top 10 Investments for Baby Boomers in his article.
+Many Boomers must take Barne’s advice on low-interest-rate investments to fund their retirement.
 Barnes has U.S. Treasuries at the top of his list, and over the last couple of years, the average U.S. Treasury investor has seen a return of just over 2%.

 Barnes puts Real Estate Investment near the bottom of his list.
-Barnes does not give investment real estate the due it is worth; in addition, the principal pay down on an average mortgage provides you with a much higher return rate on your initial down payment than a mere 2%.
+However, Barnes does not give investment real estate the due it is worth; the principal paydown on an average mortgage provides a much higher return rate on your initial down payment than a mere 2%.

 Eye Opener – Return on Your Original Home’s Down Payment

-Once you know your principal paydown amount, divide it by your initial down payment, you can calculate your return rate.
-(Example; the purchase price of investment real estate is $200,000; 20% downpayment amount $40,000 and the principal payment pay down the first year on a 25 year amortization using a 3.04% mortgage interest paid monthly.
+Once you know your principal paydown amount, divide it by your initial down payment, and you can calculate your return rate.
+(Example; the purchase price of investment real estate is $200,000; 20% downpayment amount to $40,000, and the principal payment pays down the first year on a 25-year amortization using a 3.04% mortgage interest paid monthly.
 The principal paydown amount is $5439.85 divided by an initial down payment of $40,000; the rate of return as a percentage is 13.59%.)

-If you look at the 10-year chart of the Dow Jones stock index starting January 2006 and carrying through to August 2016, you will find throughout the past ten years; this equals only a 4.61% annual return.
+Looking at the 10-year chart of the Dow Jones stock index starting January 2006 and carrying through to August 2016, you will find throughout the past ten years, this equals only a 4.61% annual return.

 Think about what having investment real estate as a portion of your financial portfolio would mean to the health of your returns.

 The time is Now for Investment Real Estate in Your Financial Foundation

 With the youngest Boomer turning 57 in 2021, crunch time is just off on the horizon.
-Similarly, there is a large enough window to take advantage of some great positive cash flow opportunities.
+Similarly, a large enough window exists to take advantage of some great positive cash flow opportunities.

 Above all, what type of returns do you want?